jl3419-ljy/FPGA-Consultancy/Super_Resolution_Quantisation/readme.md

 - **QAT models:**
   - quantise whole model:
-    This would not work due to the change of dimention of tfmot.quantization.keras.quantize_model(base_model)
+    This would not work due to the changing of data dimention of running tfmot.quantization.keras.quantize_model(base_model)
   ![image](https://user-images.githubusercontent.com/46746329/176866920-c959b04e-236e-49aa-adb8-a2095c545637.png)

   - quantise layers: